MTG/freesound/_docs/api/source/resources.rst

 Response
 ''''''''

-The response is the same as the `sound search response`__ but with the addition of a ``distance`` property (for each sound) resembling a numerical value of "dissimilarity" respect to the query sound (then, the first sound of the result will always have distance = 0.0).
+The response is the same as the :ref:`sound-search-response` but with the addition of a ``distance`` property (for each sound) resembling a numerical value of "dissimilarity" respect to the query sound (then, the first sound of the result will always have distance = 0.0).
 If the response is an empty list (0 results), this is because the query sound has been recently uploaded and it has not still been indexed in the similarity database.

-__ sound-search-response_

 **JSON Example**